-It found that 14 of the 15 vehicles that were most likely to last their original owners for 15 years are from Japanese manufacturers, particularly Toyota.
+That was the takeaway of an analysis by the research firm iSeeCars.com earlier this year.
+It found that 14 of the 15 vehicles that the original owners were most likely to keep for 15 years or more were from Japanese manufacturers, particularly Toyota.
 The other was a German-made Volkswagen.

 The top 15 vehicles are:

 - Toyota Highlander: 18.3 percent of original owners kept the car for at least 15 years

 - Toyota Prius: 15 percent